Evaluating Elbow Pain While Lifting

 Written by the Boostcamp staff

-We’ve all been there, it’s chest day, you’re on the bench press about to hit a new one rep max and boom, that dreaded elbow pain is back.
+Picture this, it’s chest day, you’re on the bench press about to hit a new one rep max and boom, that dreaded elbow pain is back.
+Many of us have had a situation like this, and it is not pleasant.
 For some people this elbow pain may come and go when they are lifting, and for others it can change their entire workout routine.
 Push movements can be thrown off, your grip strength can be demolished leaving you unable to do pulling workouts, even barbell squatting can cause you pain as the position of the bar puts pressure on your elbows.
 Often referred to as “tennis elbow” or “golfer’s elbow”, what is the cause of your elbow pain while lifting?
 And how can you ease it a little bit?

 Let’s break down what exactly causes elbow pain while lifting, and how to alleviate it!